hashicorp/vault/website/source/guides/operations/reference-architecture.html.md

 ## Deployment System Requirements

-The following table provides high level server recommendations, and is meant as a guideline.
-Of particular note is the strong recommendation to avoid non-fixed performance CPUs, or “Burstable CPU” in AWS term, such as T-series instances.
+The following table provides guidelines for server sizing.
+Of particular note is the strong recommendation to avoid non-fixed performance CPUs, or “Burstable CPU” in AWS terms, such as T-series instances.

 ### Vault Servers